 In recent years, mobility programming has become more and more utilized for athletic development.
 Most high-end athletes use mobility techniques prior to training and playing.
 They do this to prepare and protect their bodies.

-So how do we improve mobility?
+So how do we improve Tennis Mobility?

-Well, first you need to assess what’s going on.
+Ideally, first, you need to assess what’s going on.
 This should take place by a qualified trainer or physiotherapist.
 We use the Martin Method Tennis Fitness Assessment and Postural Analysis.

 It is an assessment tool that we use with all our players.
 Assessing cuts to the chase and determines areas of priority.
 It also gives you measurable markers.

 After a tennis assessment, a mobility program should be put in place.
 This should be changed every 2-4 weeks until a healthy range is established with a maintenance program used after that.